 In the novel, a parallel on the biblical story of Abraham and Sarah, Abraham is a black Cuban running a bar in Tampa during the 1890s; Sarah is his white wife, whom he calls his sister since mixed race marriages were not allowed in Florida at the time.
 The background is the Cuban independence struggle.

-Professor Rubin also founded Algonquin Press.
+Professor Rubin also founded Algonquin Books.
 See this photo and his papers inventory.
-Our family moved to Florida in 1953, but after this we always looked forward to visits from "Uncle Louis", usually at the beach home we had in Kitty Hawk, North Carolina, after we had moved to Florida.
+Our family moved to Florida in 1953, but after this we always looked forward to visits from "Uncle Louis", usually at the beach home we had in Kitty Hawk, North Carolina.